discovery-unicamp/ale-exercise-book/src/ch04-01-organization-elf-file.md

 3. e_shstrndx contains the value 4, indicating that Section Header number 4 (counting from 0) is the header of shstrtab, which stores the information about the names of the sections.
 We colored its content in <mark style="background:transparent;color:orange">orange</mark>.

-4. The sh_offset field of Section Header 4 (orange number with gray background) stores the address of shstrtab: 0x00000160.
+4. The sh_offset field of Section Header 4 (<mark style="background:gray;color: orange">orange number with gray background</mark>) stores the address of shstrtab: 0x00000160.

 5. The sh_name field of Section Header 4 is the offset (from the beginning of the shstrtab section) to the string representing the section's name.
-For example, Section Header number 1 has an offset of 0x1 (highlighted in cyan), so its name is the string at position 0x00000160 + 0x1.
+For example, Section Header number 1 has an offset of 0x1 (highlighted in <mark style="background:transparent;color: lightblue">cyan</mark>), so its name is the string at position 0x00000160 + 0x1.
 In other words, this is the Header of the ".text" section, which stores the executable's instructions.

 6. Our objective is to find the ".symtab" and ".strtab" sections, which respectively store the addresses and names of the symbols.